 Theatre Major: Youth Drama Option (B.A.)

 Anyone interested in teaching elementary-aged students would benefit from the youth drama option.
 Consider pairing this with family studies or early childhood education.
 Youth drama is for those students who wish to use dramatic arts as a teaching tool, either in the elementary classroom or as a teaching artist.
 Our comprehensive curriculum is specifically designed to train teachers to use storytelling and creative drama to enrich the classroom.
 Work with our master puppeteer to take Introduction to Puppetry as well as Advanced Puppetry.
 Through comprehensive class and laboratory work, students obtain hands-on theatrical teaching experience so that, by the time they reach graduation, they have spent significant hours teaching children.
+This program will give you hands-on teaching experience and the option to pursue a fifth-year master’s degree in elementary teaching through the UNH Education Department.
 Whether pursuing the fifth year graduate certification program or entering the professional theatre education world directly after the undergraduate degree, students will leave UNH with sound theoretical training in addition to practical instruction on how to use drama to enhance learning outcomes, address classroom discipline issues and, of course, bring the arts to life in the classroom.

 Contact Raina Ames, Paul Creative Arts Center, (603) 862-3044, email@example.com.